Perhaps one of the most common questions asked of authors is: “Where did the idea for this story come from?”

 How did you come up with the name Dean Curse for the main character?

 I have a brother named Dean, and most people who know me think I based the character off him.
-The truth is, I’m a fan of the show Supernatural, and an image of the main character popped into my head when I was searching for a first name.
+That may have played into it to a degree.
+My brother is someone I could imagine the story happening to.
+But the truth is, I’m a fan of the show Supernatural, and an image of the main character popped into my head when I was searching for a first name.
 As any fan of the show will tell you, the main characters on the show are Sam and Dean Winchester.
 The “Curse” part of the name happened quite by accident.
 I was scrambling to write out the scene I’d just daydreamed, and I had the idea to name the kid Dean Cruise, but when I typed it, my fingers typed Dean Curse, and I stopped.
 Another scene played out in my head: it was the kid addressing the reader at the start of the book.
 “My name’s Dean.
 Dean Curse.
 Yes, I see the irony in my name, no need to mention it…” and that made me smile.
 So I went with it.

 How many books are there going to be in the Dean Curse Chronicles?